 Jamie Columbia joined Highland Home Inspections in the spring of 2014.
 As an inspector, Jamie enjoys the “teachable moments” that routinely arise during inspections and explaining how a home’s systems work.
 A 1996 graduate of Salisbury University, Jamie’s prior work experience includes program management with the Howard County YMCA and the Columbia Gym in Clarksville as well as seven years of experience teaching first grade, second grade, physical education, and technology in public and private schools.
 In his free time, Jamie enjoys spending time with his two children, playing basketball, and mountain biking.

 JD Pyle joined Highland Home Inspections in March 2015, bringing with him seven years of professional home inspection experience.
 When asked about a favorite aspect of his job, he immediately responds, “I love meeting new people every day in the field; no two days are exactly alike.”
 Prior to becoming a home inspector, JD worked three years in professional kitchens as a chef; he holds an Associate’s Degree in Culinary Arts from Stratford University and a B.S. in Nutrition Science from Kaplan University.
-In his spare time, JD enjoys cooking, traveling, brewing his own beer, and his family.
+In his spare time, JD enjoys cooking, traveling, brewing his own beer and spending time with his family.
 He and his wife Cheryl have three children and live in Frederick County.

 Dan Floyd joined the Highland Home Inspections team in 2016 after working five years in residential construction, remodeling, and carpentry and nearly ten years in sales and management.
 For Dan, home inspections is a natural fit with his expertise in home construction and extensive customer service skills.
 His hobbies include hunting, fishing, running, and spending time outdoors.
 A Howard County native, Dan and his wife Sarah have three daughters and live in Dayton.